-Here’s a basic plan that will build your weighted pull-ups to something respectable like 50% BW (pull-ups with added weight equivalent to ½ of your bodyweight).
+Below you will find a basic plan that will build your weighted pull-ups to something respectable like 50% BW (pull-ups with added weight equivalent to ½ of your bodyweight).

-Step 1: Get your bodyweight pull-ups to 12-15 reps;
+Step 1: Get your bodyweight pull-ups to 12-15 reps

 There are many training programs that will get you there, but as a general rule stay away from routines promising fast results in just a few weeks.
-It’s either not going to happen at all or you will get there at the cost of elbow tendonitis, which is completely unnecessary.

-There is no need rush things.
-Nobody is going to give you a million dollars to get there faster.
-Realistically, you will need a at least a couple of months to get from zero pull-ups to 15 in row with good form.
+Most of them do not work and give you elbow tendonitis.
+Besides, there is no need rush things.
+Nobody is going to give you a million dollars to achieve the goal faster.
+Realistically, you will need at least a couple of months to get from zero pull-ups to 15 in a row with good form.

-However, more time may be required if you have been investing in large quantities of junk food over the last few years.
+However, more time will be required if you have been investing in large quantities of junk food over the last few years.
 Pull-ups don’t love fat people at all.
-This goal is much easier if you are 14% BF or below (note: this is only for males).
+This goal is much easier if you are lean.

-Frequency: Pull-ups every 4th day;
+Frequency: Pull-ups every 4th day

-Day 1: 3,2,1,1,1,1,1 (10 total reps);
+Day 1: 3,2,1,1,1,1,1 (10 total reps)

-Day 2: 3,2,2,1,1,1,1 (11 total reps);
+Day 2: 3,2,2,1,1,1,1 (11 total reps)

-Day 3: 3,2,2,2,1,1,1 (12 total reps);
+Day 3: 3,2,2,2,1,1,1 (12 total reps)

-Day 4: 3,2,2,2,2,1,1 (13 total reps);
+Day 4: 3,2,2,2,2,1,1 (13 total reps)

-Day 5: 3,2,2,2,2,2,1 (14 total reps);
+Day 5: 3,2,2,2,2,2,1 (14 total reps)

-Day 6: 3,2,2,2,2,2,2 (15 total reps);
+Day 6: 3,2,2,2,2,2,2 (15 total reps)

-Day 7: 3,3,2,2,2,2,2 (16 total reps);
+Day 7: 3,3,2,2,2,2,2 (16 total reps)

-Day X: 3,3,3,3,3,3,3 (21 reps);
+Day X: 3,3,3,3,3,3,3 (21 reps)